Katalin Cseh

 Katalin Cseh (born 29 June 1988) is a Canadian-born Hungarian physician and politician.
-She was elected as a Momentum Movement (part of the Renew Europe party group) Member of the European Parliament (MEP) in the 2019 parliamentary election.
+She was elected as a Momentum Movement (part of the Renew Europe party group) Member of the European Parliament (MEP) in the 2019 parliamentary election and served until 2024.
+In 2024, she became an MP in the Hungarian Parliament.

 Early life and career

 Katalin Cseh was born on 29 June 1988 in Montreal, Quebec, Canada.
 Her early education was at Toldy Ferenc High School in Budapest, Hungary.
 She graduated from Semmelweis University.
 In 2015, she obtained a master's degree in Health Economics, Policy, and Law from Erasmus University Rotterdam.
 In the same year, Cseh co-founded Momentum Movement group with nine others.
 The group campaigned against the Hungarian government's decision to bid for the 2024 Summer Olympics.
 They petitioned for a referendum on the issue and garnered more than 266,000 signatures.
 This resulted in the government withdrawing their bid.

 Momentum Movement became a centrist political party in March 2017.
 In August 2017, she was appointed to the governing board of the party.
 Cseh was a candidate for the party in the 2018 Hungarian parliamentary election.
 The party did not win any seats in parliament, and the governing board (including Cseh) resigned.